dankeboy36/esp-exception-decoder/README.md

 > ⚠️ This extension is not related to the [Visual Studio Code extension for Arduino](https://marketplace.visualstudio.com/items?itemName=vsciot-vscode.vscode-arduino).
 Please note that this extension does not work in VS Code.

+## Requirements

+**Arduino IDE 2.2.0 or newer** is required.
+The extension relies on features introduced in [arduino/arduino-ide#2110](https://github.com/arduino/arduino-ide/issues/2110).
+Earlier versions (such as 2.1.1) are not supported and will result in errors like ["Sketch path is not set"](https://github.com/dankeboy36/esp-exception-decoder/issues/45).

 ## Installation

 1. Download the latest extension from the GitHub [release page](https://github.com/dankeboy36/esp-exception-decoder/releases/latest).
 The filename should be `esp-exception-decoder-${VERSION}.vsix`, where `${VERSION}` is the latest version.